karimdxy/blog/src/blog/get-things-done.md

 title: How to (actually) get things done
 tags: productivity
 date: 2020-07-13
+tagline: It's not as mystic as they make it seem ;)
 ---

 Whenever I have a task to do, I'm usually well-equipped to deal with it.
 I know which mental model I'm going to rely on, the viable tips and tricks to not procrastinate.
 Yet, sometimes I just don't.
 I get stuck on the execution part of the process (which is a pretty big deal).